Roberta Aprile: International career

-Aprile was evaluated by Under-17 national team coach Rita Guarino at a training camp in late 2016, and later selected for the double friendly match against Norwey on 13 and 15 January.
+Aprile was evaluated by Under-17 national team coach Rita Guarino at a training camp in late 2016, and later selected for the double friendly match against Norway on 13 and 15 January.
 Included in the squad for the elite round of qualification for the 2017 European Championship in the Czech Republic, she did not play due to the team’s failure to reach the final stage.

 In 2017, she advanced to the Under-19 team during the qualifiers for the European Championship in Switzerland, debuting on 16 October as a starter in an 8–0 win over Moldova.
 Although included in the squad for the final tournament, coach Enrico Sbardella preferred Nicole Lauria, and Aprile’s appearance during the qualifiers remained her only cap.

 Sbardella confirmed his trust in her for the next cycle, the 2019 edition in Scotland, and with Lauria aged out, Aprile saw more playing time.
 She shared duties with Camilla Forcinella, making 4 appearances—two in the first round, where Italy topped the group undefeated, and two in the elite round, where Italy failed to qualify after a 2–0 defeat to England women's national under-19 football team.

 Later, Aprile was called up both to the Under-23 team by coach Jacopo Leandri and to the senior national team by Milena Bertolini for the qualifying matches for Euro 2022 in England, serving as third-choice goalkeeper behind Laura Giuliani and Francesca Durante.
 Though called up three times—beginning with the match against Bosnia and Herzohovine —she was never fielded by coach Bertolini.

 In September 2023, Aprile returned to the national team setup, being selected by new coach Andrea Soncin for the opening matches of the 2023–24 UEFA Women's Nations League against Switzerland and Sweden.